 In this manner, the protector of all beings is Bhagawan Surya in the form of anna (food).
 Therefore, Bhagawan Surya is the father of all and you should propitiate him.
 All the great kings like Bheema, Kartiveeryarjuna, Arjuna, Prthu, Nahusha and others have taken refuge in tapasya, yoga and samadhi to overcome great obstacles in the past.
 It is the duty of the king to also undertake penance and austerities when his people are in difficulties.
 Hence, it is best for you to sit in tapaha to serve the Brahmans.”

 Obeying the advice of Dhaumya Maharshi, Raja Yudhishtira followed the tenets of tapasya and keeping his mind under control, meditated upon Bhagawan Surya as the Supreme Father.
-Yudhishtira who is an exemplary tapasvi surrendered himself in entirety to Bhagawan Surya only living on air.
+Yudhishtira who is an exemplary tapasvi surrendered himself in entirety to Bhagawan Surya living only on air.

 He prayed within himself, “O Bhagawan Surya!
 You are the eyes of the entire universe and the ātma of all beings.
 You are the seat of creation of all beings and the good conduct of men who are engaged in karma yoga.